matter-labs/hardhat-zksync/packages/hardhat-zksync-upgradable/README.md

 ```
 - To provide a initializer method name at deploy tasks, add `--initializer <initializer method>`, e.g. `hardhat deploy-zksync:proxy --contract-name Contract --initializer store`.
 If this parameter is omitted, the default value will be `initialize`.
 - To allows the task to skip the compilation process, add  `--no-compile` argument, e.g. `hardhat deploy-zksync:beacon --contract-name Contract --no-compile`.
+- To specify inital contract owner, add `--initial-owner` argument, e.g `hardhat deploy-zksync:beacon --contract-name Contract --initial-owner 0xa61464658AfeAf65CccaaFD3a512b69A83B77618`.
+If this argument is ommited wallet address will be used.
+- To specify unsafe state-variable-assignment, add `--unsafe-state-variable-assignment` flag, e.g `hardhat deploy-zksync:proxy --contract-name Contract --initializer store --unsafe-state-variable-assignment`.
+In OpenZeppelin Contracts 5.0 this flag is mandatory and indicate that you are aware of the risks associated with direct state variable assignments in upgradeable contracts.
 - To allows the task to specify which deployer smart contract function will be called for implementation, add `--deployment-type-impl` argument, e.g. `hardhat deploy-zksync:beacon --contract-name Greeter 'Hello' --deployment-type-impl create2`.
 - To allows the task to specify which deployer smart contract function will be called for proxy, add `--deployment-type-proxy` argument, e.g. `hardhat deploy-zksync:beacon --contract-name Greeter 'Hello' --deployment-type-proxy create2`.
 - To specify which salt will be used in deployment of the implementation, add `--salt-impl` argument, e.g. `hardhat deploy-zksync:beacon --contract-name Greeter 'Hello' --salt-impl 0x42737956734178574166864921632769419836642485081335718122152413290`